FeralAI/usblag_optimized/README.md

-# usblag
+# usblag_optimized

 Arduino Project to measure USB Controller input lag...optimized.

 This is an optimized version of the original lag testing sketch by Loïc *WydD* Petit.
-The original version can be found on here: https://gitlab.com/loic.petit/usblag.
-The remaining README content is directly from the original repository.
+Check out the [https://inputlag.science](https://inputlag.science/controller/methodology) site for more detail regarding hardware setup and test methodology.
+The original sketch can be found on here: https://gitlab.com/loic.petit/usblag.

+Here are the improvements over the original sketch:

+* Tuned core input loop logic to reduce unnecessary overhead
+  * Test results will be around ~0.1ms faster than the original sketch, and very close the results from the [MiSTer Input Latency Tester](https://github.com/misteraddons/inputlatency)
+  * See test results immediately after test by pressing `=` (thanks [@bsas](https://github.com/bsas)!)

+**Keep in mind [results from the original `usblag` sketch](https://inputlag.science/controller/results) are not directly comparable to results from this optimized version!**

 ## Hardware requirement